 Fish Stocking Services

-A Black Lagoon staff biologist can assist in the development of a fish-stocking plan for your pond.
-Our recommendations can be thorough and science-based (through an electro-shock or net survey) or, more simply, we can use industry standards based on the size and age of your pond and a list of known species.
-Once a plan has been developed, we can put you in contact with the best local hatchery to meet your pond's needs.
+A staff biologist at Black Lagoon can assist as you develop a fish-stocking plan for your pond.
+Our recommendations can be thorough (through an electro-shock or net survey) or based on industry standards, judging from the size and age of your pond and a list of known species.
+Once a plan is developed, we can put you in contact with the best local hatchery to meet your pond's needs.

 Most regional ponds only support warm-water fish species like largemouth bass, bluegill, redear sunfish and channel catfish year round.
 Trout require cold water temperatures (less than 70° F) and high oxygen levels.
 Seasonal "put and take" trout fishing is possible if larger fish are stocked in October and harvested before the onset of hot weather.
 Unless trout can find a cool refuge in a pond during the summertime, they are likely to die.

-Moving fish from your neighbor's pond or a local lake to your pond is probably a violation of local game laws and can result in fines/penalties, particularly with newer laws targeting the spread of invasive species and fish diseases.
+Moving fish from your neighbor's pond or a local lake to your pond is probably a violation of local game laws and can result in fines or penalties, particularly with newer laws targeting the spread of invasive species and fish diseases.
 To reduce the risk of stocking undesirable invasive species or diseased fish, purchase your fish from a reputable hatchery.

 Fish Stocking Resources on the Web

 - Fish Species Selection for Pond Stocking - Ohio State University

 - Pond Management: Fish Stocking - Virginia Department of Game and Inland Fisheries

 - Fish for Stocking in New or Renovated Ponds - Tennessee Wildlife Resources Agency

 - Farm Pond Stocking and Management - Iowa Department of Natural Resources